 The ingredients differ depending on the product.
-A salon company uses an ingredient called Intra-Cylane to fill hair strands with flexible, soft fibers.
+L'Oréal Professional's Fiberceutic uses an ingredient called Intra-Cylane to fill hair strands with flexible, soft fibers.
 That helps create the appearance of fuller, smoother hair.
 Another popular product, claims to use a patented mix of:

-- caviar oil
+caviar oil

 - BONT-L peptide

 - vitamin B-5

 - E vitamins

-collagen complex, which makes up the "Botox" part of the treatment
+- collagen complex, which makes up the "Botox" part of the treatment